Graduate Certificate in Finance

 Industry experts are invited as guest lecturers to expose you to current industry developments in finance.
 The School also extends links with industry by appointing adjunct professors who are selected based on their industry achievements.

-The Graduate Certificate comprises four core courses in finance.
+The Graduate Certificate comprises four core subjects in finance.

 Work integrated learning